shintjoo/badgerparking/README.md

 Project Log:

--- 10/21/23 added a park button on the main screen, added some project 4 location code
+-- 10/21/23 added a park button on the main screen, added some project 4 location code (nick)

 -- 10/20/23 - Added a bottom menu bar via android @menu, added assets for the menu icons from the android studio stock assets (nick)